KSP-KOS/KOS/doc/source/structures/celestial_bodies/body.rst

     current positon of the body's prime meridian (body longitude of zero).

-    The value is in constant motion, and once per body's day, its ``:rotationangle`` will wrap around through a full 360 degrees.
+    The value is in constant motion, and once per body's rotation period ("sidereal day"), its ``:rotationangle`` will wrap around through a full 360 degrees.